Rohma-Khan/Cryptography/README.md

 # Cryptography
-This is the code to automate the algorithms I learned in my crypto class!
+This is the code to automate the algorithms I learned in my crypto class.
+I used a either java or python depending on what I wanted more practice on.
+I coded these specifically to automate large parts of my homework or to check my own work.
+I hope they help someone else out as well but its not meant for anything super intense.
-I used a either java or python depending on what I wanted more practice on!
+For example in the Caesar Cipher code I manually entered the text we needed to decode and then went through until I saw a proper decoded message.
+The CryptoEllipticCurve file is where I applied Lenstra elliptic-curve factorization as well as just a basic way to add two points together.